mcollison/Pull-my-leg-request-tutorial/README.md

 # Pull [my leg] request tutorial

 An open challenge to submit comical punchlines to my jokes to demonstrate how pull requests can enable collaborative working.

 Why did the chicken cross the road?

+To get to the other side

 What is orange and sounds like a parrot?

+A carrot.

 What did the cheese say to the mirror?

+Halloumi.

 How should you teach complex computer science?

+"With a lot of patience and a little bit of cheese."

 What did the ocean say to the beach?

+It waved.

 What type of cheese do you use if you need to hide a horse?

+Swiss, because it's really good at keeping things horse.

 What type of cheese is made backwards?

+Edam.

 What type of cheese doesnt belong to you?

+Nacho cheese.